RichardKameri/SPICE/README.md

 Passenger Comfort: Insights into complaints about seating and legroom suggest that airlines should invest in amenities and services that enhance comfort, particularly on long-haul flights.

-Next Steps
-Looking ahead, further improvements can be achieved by:

-Hyperparameter Tuning: Refining the models to further boost accuracy.
-Advanced NLP Techniques: Experimenting with deep learning models to capture more subtle nuances in passenger feedback.
-Enhanced Data Collection: Increasing the volume and diversity of the dataset to reduce class imbalances and improve model robustness.
-Continuous Feedback Loops: Implementing systems to regularly collect and analyze passenger feedback, ensuring that the insights remain current and actionable.
-By integrating these recommendations, the sentiment analysis model not only stands as a powerful tool for understanding passenger experiences but also serves as a catalyst for ongoing improvements in service quality.
-Engaging with passengers via multiple channels, especially social media, and acting on their feedback can transform these insights into meaningful changes that elevate the overall travel experience.